-14.1.
-Personnel Responsibility, Compensation and Training.
-Subject to the limitations of this Agreement, the Contract, the Code and other applicable laws, rules and regulations, TLG shall have the sole responsibility and authority to determine staffing levels, and to select, evaluate, assign, discipline, supervise, manage, transfer and terminate personnel necessary to carry out the Educational Services, Educational Program, Administrative Services, the Supplemental Programs (if any) and all other Services provided under this Agreement, all within the financial constraints of the Academy Budget approved by the Academy Board.
-TLG shall pay and accepts full liability for all benefits, salaries, payroll taxes, workers' disability compensation, unemployment compensation, and liability insurance for its employees assigned to work at or on behalf of the Academy.
-TLG shall be liable for all such payments if TLG does not seek reimbursement from the Academy for such costs within one (1) year after such costs were incurred.
-See ESP Policies at (C)(13).

-14.2.
-Employment Status.
-Except as specified in this Agreement or as required by the Code or the Contract, the School Leader, teachers and support staff selected and hired by TLG to work at or on behalf of the Academy pursuant to this Agreement ("TLG Worksite Employees") will be employees of TLG or an affiliate of TLG.
-TLG shall be responsible for conducting or causing to be conducted by it or its affiliate all reference, employment checks, criminal background checks, and unprofessional conduct checks on all employees and other personnel working at or providing services to the Academy to the extent required under the Code, the Contract, and other applicable laws, rules and regulations.
-Upon request, and where permitted by applicable laws, rules and regulations, TLG shall provide or cause to be provided to the Academy documentary evidence of such background checks.
+- 14.1.
+Personnel Responsibility.
+Subject to the limitations of this Agreement, the Public School Academy Contract, the Code and other applicable laws and regulations, TLG will have the sole responsibility and authority to determine staffing levels, and to select, evaluate, assign, discipline, supervise, manage, transfer and terminate personnel necessary to carry out the Educational Services, Administrative Services, the Supplemental Programs (if any) and all other services provided under this Agreement, all within the financial constraints of the Academy Budget approved by the Board.
+TLG accepts full liability for benefits, salaries, payroll taxes, workers' compensation, unemployment compensation and liability insurance for its employees working at the Academy, and TLG shall be liable for all such payments if TLG does not seek reimbursement from the Academy for such costs within one year after such costs were incurred.
+See ESP Policies at (C)(13). - by the Code or the Public School Academy Contract, the School Leader, teachers and support staff selected by TLG for the Academy pursuant to this Agreement ("Academy Employees") will be employees of TLG or an affiliate of TLG which handles all TLG employment and human resources administration.
+TLG will be responsible for conducting or causing to be conducted by its affiliate all reference, employment checks, criminal background checks and unprofessional conduct checks on all employees and other personnel working or providing services at Academy for Business and Technology to the extent required under the Code and other applicable laws and regulations.
+Upon request, TLG will provide or cause to be provided to Academy for Business and Technology documentary evidence of such background checks.
 See ESP Policies at (C)(13).